cohure/CHR2022-website/content/_index.md

 The 2022 edition of the Computational Humanities Research conference will be hosted by the University of Antwerp, Belgium.
-The conference will be a hybrid event with an option to attend in person at the beautiful [Monestary of the Grauwzusters](https://www.uantwerpen.be/en/about-uantwerp/campuses/catering-conventionhalls/convention-halls/klooster-grauwzusters/) in Antwerp, virtually, or a combination of the two.
+The conference will be a hybrid event with an option to attend in person at the beautiful [Monastary of the Grauwzusters](https://www.uantwerpen.be/en/about-uantwerp/campuses/catering-conventionhalls/convention-halls/klooster-grauwzusters/) in Antwerp, virtually, or a combination of the two.
 Check the [Call for Papers](/cfp)!